abraham-leal/ccloud-schema-exporter/README.md

   -e DST_API_KEY=$DST_API_KEY \
   -e DST_API_SECRET=$DST_API_SECRET \
   abrahamleal/ccloud-schema-exporter:latest

 ````

 A sample docker-compose is also provided at the root of this directory.

-The docker image handles `-sync` continuous sync.
-For a one time export, it is recommended
+The docker image handles `-sync -syncDeletes -syncHardDeletes` continuous sync.
+For a one time export, it is recommended to use a release binary.

-to use a release binary.
+If you'd like to pass custom flags, it is recommended to override the entry-point such as with `--entrypoint` with `/ccloud-schema-exporter` at the beginning of the override.

 For Docker, the `latest` tag will build directly from master.
 The master branch of this project is kept non-breaking;
 However, for stable images tag a release.